Telomelonia/Git-tion/README.md

    - Subscribe to events:
      - Issue comment
 5. Create the GitHub App
+6. After creation, note your GitHub App ID (you'll need this for the `GITHUB_APP_ID` environment variable)
-6. Generate a private key for authentication
+7. Generate a private key by clicking "Generate a private key" (you'll need this for the `GITHUB_PRIVATE_KEY` environment variable)
-7. Install the app on your repository
+8. Install the app on your repository by clicking "Install App" in the left sidebar

-### 5. Generate a GitHub Personal Access Token

-1. Go to your GitHub account settings
-2. Click "Developer settings" > "Personal access tokens" > "Generate new token"
-3. Give it a description
-4. Select the "repo" scope
-5. Click "Generate token"
-6. Copy the token - you'll need this for the `GITHUB_TOKEN` environment variable

-### 6. Deploy the Application
+### 5. Deploy the Application

 #### Option 1: Deploy to Heroku